This article describes what a Slicer visualization is, and how to apply it to Reports to produce interactive information products.

 In the screenshot below, there is a Slicer that has “Sector” as a dimension.
 When the “Livelihoods” category is selected from this dimension, then you can see that the “Projects by province” graph is filtered to only include only projects that reference the “Livelihoods” sector.

-If none of the measures are related to the dimension in the Slicer, then the Slicer won’t have an affect.
+If none of the measures are related to the dimension in the Slicer, then the Slicer component does not have an affect.

 Limitations

-Slicers don’t apply to interactive maps, only Pivot Tables.
+Slicers do not apply to interactive maps, only Pivot Tables.